Dry Cough vs. Wet Cough: Which OTC Remedy Do You Need?

 - 2 min read

-One of the most common questions I hear as a pharmacist during cold and flu season is:
+One of the most common questions I get during cold and flu season is:“What’s the best medicine for my cough?”

 Dry Cough: When Nothing Comes Up

-Wet Cough: Clearing the Chest
+Wet Cough: Clearing Out Mucus

 Best option:Choose an expectorant like guaifenesin (found in Mucinex® or Robitussin® Chest Congestion).
-It helps thin and loosen mucus so your cough actually works better at clearing your chest.

 When Your Cough Changes